VictorAut/VictorAut.github.io/README.md

 # VictorAut.github.io
 My github pages hosted CV.
 Just so that I don't have to worry about who-got-what-version and that way I never need to do something like **my_cv-cleaned-2.1-new-version2_updated.pdf** ever again.
-Nice.

 This CV is based on the [lime-cv template](https://github.com/opieters/limecv), which provides a `limecv.cls` class file for typesetting a CV.
 In this CV, the `limecv.cls` is slightly modified to accomodate my needs.
 It is therefore _different_ to original template file.